 Because of the complexity of these type of international transactions, the Investment Banker requires a broad litany of complex financial, logistical, and historical business documentation.
 Sellers will need an army of lawyers and CPAs to digest data points and explain terms and conditions within the deal.

 Unlike most brokers and advisors, the Investment Banker is formally licensed as a broker/dealer within the Securities & Exchange Commission.
 This means that he can move privately held businesses into publicly traded companies.
-He can also provide a broader line of financial services because of the multiple team members, attorneys, and CPA’s his firm has on hand.
+He can also provide a broader line of financial services because of the multiple team members, attorneys, and CPA’s that his firm has on hand.

-So there are the three different players that can facilitate the business sales process.
+So there are three different players that can facilitate the business sales process.
 But how do you know which one to choose?